 • 1–2 tablespoons kosher salt

 1. CLEAN EVERYTHING: Make sure your cheesemaking equipment and area are clean and sanitary.
 You can use boiling water to sanitize utensils.

 2. RIPEN THE MILK: Pour the milk into the smaller of the two stainless steel pots.
 Fill the larger pot half-full with water.
 Set the smaller pot inside the larger pot, and set the assembly on the stovetop.
-Warm the milk to 90°F (32°C).
+Warm the milk to 90°F (32°C), add the culture.
 Cover, and hold at 90°F for 1 hour.

 3. COAGULATION: If using calcium chloride (it will help store-bought milk set a better curd), add it now.
 Pour it onto the ladle, and stir well.
 Add the rennet mixture by pouring it over the perforated ladle to help splatter it across the top of the milk.
 Stir up and down (instead of round and round) for 1 minute.
 Then still the movement of the milk by holding the spoon or ladle at the top of the milk.
 When the milk is still, cover and let set quietly until ready to cut—about 45 minutes.

 4. CUTTING THE CURD: Check for a clean break by cutting a slit in the top of the curd with a knife, then inserting the flat wide side of the knife and lifting the curd just where the slit ends.
 If the curd is ready, the slit you cut will continue forward, leaving a clean-edged opening.
 Cut the curd into – to ½-inch (0.75–1.25 cm) pieces.
 Cut vertical columns into the milk first, then turn the knife at an angle and make diagonal cuts down through the top toward the sides.
 The pieces will not be even-sized; you have to settle for as close to even as possible.
 Let the cut curds set, covered, at 90°F for 5 minutes.